hutchskistoke/avy-savy/README.md

 | Media Query | H | 2hrs| hrs | hrs |
 | Total | H | 41hrs| hrs | hrs |

+## SWOT Analysis

+### Strengths:

+I am confident with API calls.

+### Weaknesses:

+CSS continues to be a weakness for me.
+I anticipate this to be timeconsuming which is why I've added it to nearly every day in my project schedule.

+### Opportunities:

+I am taking this as an opportunity to put the skills we have learned in class towards something I am passionate about.
+Avalanche safety is something I take very seriously and it's really cool to be able to build something from stratch that is dedicated to avalanche awareness and safety.

+### Threats:

+I anticipate many hiccups along the way but we've been given an incredible amount of resources to tackle these over the past 5 weeks, so I am going to focus on self sufficient debugging and problem solving instead of immediately asking for help.